We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 This restriction, therefore, limits your choices to James Allen & Leibish.

 If you’ve spent any time on our site, it’s easy to see that we are very big fans of James Allen.
-But when it comes to Fancy Colors, we lean a bit towards Leibish for two reasons.
+But when it comes to Fancy Colors like yellow or black diamonds, we lean a bit towards Leibish for two reasons.

 Firstly, while James Allen virtually lists diamonds, Leibish actually owns their diamonds.
 Now with most online vendors that own their own diamonds, this is a negative, as it means their prices need to be higher to offset their high inventory costs.